adamay909/logicTools/README.md

 - **Quantifier Exchange (QE)** ⊢ ∀x¬Fx ⊃ ¬∃xFx
 - **Quantifier Exchange (QE)** ⊢ ¬∃xFx ⊃ ∀x¬Fx

-### Theorems of Modal Logic
+#### Axioms of Modal Logic

 - **K**  ⊢ □(p⊃q)⊃(□p⊃□q)
 - **S4** □p⊃□□p
 - **S5** ⊢ ◇p⊃□◇p

-The proof checker will recognize instances of theorems.
+The proof checker will recognize instances of theorems (and axioms).
 Here is an example of a use of EM:

 1. Γ ⊢ P⊃Q...premise
 2. ⊢ P∨¬P...EM